getsentry/sentry-docs/src/collections/_documentation/workflow/visibility.md

 ## Use-Case: Tracing with NGINX

-A look at how to trace a file upload issue through NGINX and Sentry with the help of a `$request_id` -- a randomly generated string that is automatically assigned to each request.
+A look at how to trace a file upload issue through NGINX and Sentry with the help of a `$request_id` -- a randomly generated string that Sentry automatically assigns to each request.

 ### Configuring `$request_id`